GPMDP/electron-chromecast/README.md

 The function returned from `electron-chromecast` should be called with a single parameter; a function that returns a promise that will eventually resolve with a single receiver.
 This receiver is the one that will be used by `chrome.cast`.

+## Installation

+Note: Behind the scenes we use MDNS which has some [system requirements](https://github.com/agnat/node_mdns#installation), make sure your system has the required dependencies.

 ## TODO
 - [ ] All the TODO's in code (We only implemented the functionality required by Google Play Music, however this should be sufficient for MOST applications)